What is the difference between attending full or half-day?

 Do you have conferences?

-All preschool parents conference with their child’s teacher in January.
+Beginning with the 2025-2026 school year, all preschool parents will have the opportunity to conference with their child’s teacher twice per year.
 You may request another conference at any time.

 When should my child complete early childhood screening?